Gharbaoui/learn_tdd_flutter/README.md

 > first as suggested by uncle bob we should start in the entity so i will make numberTrivia entity that should be able to hold text and number

+> usecase will use repository and get number trivia but repository can not just return numberTrivia it will return Future < NumberTriva >
+but what about errors is it good to allow exception to go above layer for me it's not so we will return either Failure object or NumberTrivia entity in repository but how can one function return different stuff that's will solved using dartz package